pdm-project/pdm/docs/docs/plugin.md

 ### Other plugin points

-Besides commands and configurations, PDM provides some other plugin abilities which are not covered in the above example:
+Besides of commands and configurations, PDM provides some other plugin abilities which are not covered in the above example:

 - `core.project_class`: change the class of project object